 Don’t be cross with me that I’ve come all of a sudden.
 I’ve thought about it so much and I think we’ll save time this way.
 Will be at the Louvre from midday, or earlier if you like.
 A reply, please, to let me know when you could come to the Salle Carrée.

 As for expenses, I repeat, it comes to the same thing.
 I have some money left, that goes without saying, and I want to talk to you before spending anything.
 We’ll sort things out, you’ll see.
 So get there as soon as possible.
 I shake your hand.

 "Bad news, Theo?"

 Theo sits on the edge of the bed.
 "Oh, dear God.
 No!”

 "Someone has passed away, unexpectedly?"

 "You don’t understand.
-Vincent can’t be here until June, there isn’t enough room… My landlord will have a fit… I have a business appointment at 1… Meeting a friend for dinner… He doesn’t know about Marie!"
-Theo closes his eyes as tightly as possible, overwhelmed, repeating the last sentence, as if squeezing his eyelids together hard enough would make the situation go away, "He doesn’t know about Marie!"
+Vincent can’t be here until June, there isn’t enough room… My landlord will have a fit… I have a business appointment at 1… Meeting a friend for dinner… He doesn’t know about Marie…" Theo closes his eyes as tightly as possible, overwhelmed, and repeats the last sentence as if squeezing his eyelids together hard enough would make the situation go away, "He doesn’t know about Marie!"

 Signac is puzzled by the extra clothing.

 As he takes the 20 franc note from Signac and is moving towards the door, Theo stops, attempting to explain, "My brother is, ah… Uh…” Momentarily rendered speechless trying to describe his brother in a few words, “I’m sorry, with Vincent there is no way to make a long story short.
 I must hurry."